biotite-dev/biotite/doc/contribution/development.rst

 ``biotite.rust`` itself is not publicly exposed, but its functionalities are instead internally used or reexported in ``biotite`` subpackages.

-Parts of the code are still written in `Cython <https://cython.readthedocs.io/en/latest/>`_, but adding new *Cython* modules is discouraged in favor of *Rust*.

 Docstrings
 ----------
 *Biotite* uses